TASA-code/HPOD/README.md

 # Orbit_Determination

 This code serves the purpose for orbit determination of a satellite orbiting aroung Earth with the effect of J2 perturbation.
-The code takes classical orbital element (SMA, e, i, RAAN, &omega;, &nu;) into account to calculate and iterate the final position and velocity vector
+The code takes in classical orbital element (SMA, e, i, RAAN, &omega;, &nu;) into account to calculate and iterate the final position and velocity vector

 - SMA  : Semi-Major axis,
 - e    : Eccentricity,